 What Are the Pros and Cons of Each?

 In relation to new builds, there are several advantages to investing in a modern-day design.
 As exterior structural work doesn’t require traditional techniques, it makes them significantly more customisable.
+You will also find that new build properties come with brand new plumbing, electrics and a boiler system, avoiding expensive maintenance costs.
 Not only that but, from an efficiency standpoint, new builds are better-insulated.
 Unlike old designs, they’re typically constructed with cavity wall foam and double-glazing.
 However, new properties aren’t without their drawbacks.
 In older houses, the walls were all made from thick brick and stone, whereas modern-day concepts predominantly use plasterboard.
 For those living in a non-detached house, thinner walls are less effective at reducing noise from neighbouring properties.

 Traditional houses with good surveys come with numerous benefits.
 Aside from their thicker walls, they’re also often more spacious and come with well-sized gardens.
 That said, it’s impossible to overlook that older designs will need either costly upkeep or heavy restorations.